Jerome Coopersmith: Theatrical career

 Coopersmith's research led him to learn of the controversial relationship between illusionist Harry Houdini and Sir Arthur Conan Doyle over the subject of spiritualism.
-This inspired his one-act play "The Other Side" a drama which explores the conflict between Houdini and Doyle, who clashed over whether the dead can be reached.
+This inspired his one-act play The Other Side a drama which explores the conflict between Houdini and Doyle, who clashed over whether the dead can be reached.
 The play has been performed by Sherlock Holmes societies on both sides of the Atlantic.
 In America, the show was first performed in 2008 by the Baker Street Irregulars in the auditorium of the New York Bar Association.
-In 2009, the show was staged in London by the Sherlock Holmes Society at the historic 17th century pub "The Old Dr. Butler's Head".
+In 2009, the show was staged in London by the Sherlock Holmes Society at the historic 17th century pub The Old Dr. Butler's Head.

 Other work

-Jerome Coopersmith wrote the children's book, "A Chanukah Fable for Christmas", illustrated by Syd Hoff, about a young Jewish boy dreaming for something to celebrate during Christmas time.
-Published by Putnam in 1969.

 Coopersmith was an adjunct professor at Hunter College and Brooklyn College spanning 1970 to 2009, teaching screenplay and television writing.

-Death
+Coopersmith wrote a children's book, A Chanukah Fable for Christmas, about a young Jewish boy dreaming for something to celebrate during Christmas time.
+Illustrated by Syd Hoff, it was published by Putnam in 1969.

+Personal life and demise

+Coopersmith had two daughters.
+His grandson Kyle Cheney is a journalist.

-Jerome Coopersmith died in Rochester, New York, on July 21, 2023, at the age of 97.
+Jerome Coopersmith died in Rochester, New York, on July 21, 2023, at age 97.